Apozzi/TuringCraft/README.md

 # What is a Turing Machine?

 A Turing Machine is a mathematical model of computation, first proposed by the mathematician Alan Turing in 1936.
 It is a theoretical device that manipulates symbols on a strip of tape according to a set of predefined rules.
-Despite its simplicity, the Turing Machine is a universal model of computation and forms the foundation for modern computer science.
+Despite its simplicity, the Turing Machine is a universal model of computation and forms the foundation for computability.

 # How it work?